bmeviauac01/datadriven/docs/seminar/mssql/index.md

 ## Exercise 5: Maintenance of the total value (individual exercise)

 The values calculated in the previous exercise contain the current state.
 Create a trigger that updates this value whenever a related order is changed.
-Instead of re-calculating the value update it with the changes made!
+Instead of re-calculating the value, update it with the changes made!

 ??? example "Solution"
-    The key in the solution is recognizing which table should the trigger be placed on.
-We are interested in changes in an order, but the total value actually depends on the items registered for an order, thus the trigger should react to changes in the order items.
+    The key in the solution is recognizing which table the trigger should be placed on.
+We are interested in changes in order, but the total value actually depends on the items registered for an order; thus the trigger should react to changes in the order items.

-    The exercise is complicated by the fact the `inserted` and `deleted` tables may contain multiple records, possible even related to multitple customers.
+    The exercise is complicated because the `inserted` and `deleted` tables may contain multiple records, possibly even related to multiple customers.
 A solution for overcoming this obstacle is to use a cursor to process all changes; another option, as below, is aggregating the changes by customer.

     **Trigger**